dyn4j/dyn4j.github.io/_posts/2021-05-02-a-faster-broadphase-in-dyn4j-4-0-0.md

 > You may have noticed that the bounding shapes in the image above didn't exactly fit the object.
 This was mainly to show the differences in the bounding area, but as we'll see soon, this is actually one of the sources of the performance enhancement being described in the post.

-Having an easier collision detection proceedure isn't all the broadphase does - we still need to content with that $$ O(n^2) $$ problem.
+Having an easier collision detection proceedure isn't all the broadphase does - we still need to contend with that $$ O(n^2) $$ problem.
 We could brute force it by testing everything against everything, but that'll be horribly inefficient.
 What can we do?
 The answer is to subdivide the problem into smaller and smaller chunks so that when we test the higher level chunk and it's negative, we move on - there's no reason to do any tests against objects inside that chunk.
 The image below highlights this hierarchy of chunks:

 {% include figure.html name="hierarchy.png" caption="A bounding shape hierarchy" %}

-For example, if I'm testing an object's AABB against the purple region in the image above and I detect no collision, there's no reason to test the red, blue, teal, green, and yellow regions since they can't possibly be colliding if the purple region isn't.
+For example, if I'm testing an object's AABB against the purple region in the image above and I detect no collision, there's no reason to test the interior regions since they can't possibly be colliding if the purple region isn't.
 If we could build a data structure that would organize the scene in this fashion we could reduce the number of collision tests significantly.
-For example, if we could organize the scene into a binary tree structure, the number of tests would then be $$ O(n\log{n}) $$.
+For example, if we could organize the scene into a binary tree structure, the number of tests would then be $$ O(n\log_2{n}) $$.

+> There are other partitioning schemes as well: grid-based, quadtree, BSPs, etc.

 ## Bounding Shape Expansion
-Generating the data structure to do less collision tests isn't a trivial task, but keep in mind that our scene is constantly changing as objects are moving and rotating over time, so keeping it up-to-date is also going to be a challenge.
+Creating a data structure to do less collision tests isn't a trivial task.
+In addition to the creation of the initial state, we also have to keep it up-to-date as those objects move and rotate over time.
 It must be efficient at updating so that we don't trade one performance issue for another.
 To avoid going down the rabbit hole of describing various data structures that can be used in broadphase collision detection, let's just assume that you have one and updates to that data structure aren't cheap.

 Enter bounding shape exapansion.
-If you recall from the section above where we laid out a couple of options for bounding shapes.
-You may have noticed that the bounding shapes for the square didn't fit snug around the square.
-This was primarily to highlight the different bounding shapes, but also to draw attention to the fact that they don't _have_ to fit snug.
+If you recall from the section above where we laid out a couple of options for bounding shapes, you may have noticed that the bounding shapes for the square didn't fit around it tightly.
+This was primarily to highlight the different bounding shapes, but also to draw attention to the fact that they don't _have_ to fit tightly.
 Imagine I _expand_ the bounding shape for a square and put that expanded bounding shape into the broadphase.
 The effect is that when the square moves/rotates, I don't have to update the expanded bounding shape unless it leaves that expanded region.

 {% include figure.html name="expanded-bounding-shape.png" caption="An object in it's expanded bounding shape in frame 1 and frame 2" %}

+In $$ T = 2 $$, the square only moved one unit to the right and is still fully contained in the bounding AABB.
+There's no reason to update the bounding shape because it would not effect the end result.

-Let's try to understand what we're trying to do here - we want to send less pairs to the narrowphase, but we also want to reduce the number of updates to our data structure that's helping use reduce the number of pair-wise tests we need to perform in the broadphase.
-If we choose tighly fitting bounding shapes we get smallest number of collision tests in the broadphase, but every one of those objects that's moving/rotating, the tree will need to be updated every frame.
+Let's review what we're trying to do here - we want to send less pairs to the narrowphase, but we also want to reduce the number of updates to our data structure.
+Sending less pairs to the narrowphase means the expensive collision detection there is run less often.
+Less updates to our broadphase data structure means we do less work per frame.
+If we choose tighly fitting bounding shapes we get the smallest number of collision tests in the broadphase, but for every one of those objects that's moving/rotating, the data structure will need to be updated every frame.
 If we choose super fat bounding shapes we end up doing more collision tests in the broadphase, but we don't have to update the broadphase data structure as often (as described above).

 The key then is to strike a balance between expanding a lot and not expanding at all.
 This is a configurable property in dyn4j.